hongyusu/hongyusu.github.io/_posts/2015-08-20-bfs-and-dfs.md

 {% endhighlight %}

 ### Binary Tree Maximum Path Sum [in LeetCode](https://leetcode.com/problems/binary-tree-maximum-path-sum/)
+1. The time complexity for the recursion is O(n) where n is the number of node in the binary search tree, since every node has to be visited in order to find of the maximum valued path.
 1. An example Python code is given as the following
 {% highlight python linenos %}
 # Definition for a binary tree node.